baoopn/leave-message-api/README.md

 # Leave Message API

-This is a simple Express.js application that allows users to send messages via email.
-The application captures the URL of the page from which the request is sent and includes it in the email.
+This Express.js application is a contact form backend that processes POST requests to the /msg endpoint.
+It validates input data, allows cross-origin requests from specific origins, and sends an email containing the message details using Gmail's SMTP server.
+The app ensures secure and efficient handling of contact form submissions, providing real-time email notifications to the specified recipient.

 ## Features